- Senior play may use any bat that is marked 1.21 BPF that is approved by USA, USSSA, or SSUSA.

 50. Run Limit

 - Senior teams will only be allowed to score 5 runs per inning.
-If a team is behind, they will be allowed to catch up to the lead team.
+Exception: Teams receiving a Division Differential will still be allowed to score 5 runs on top of receiving the extra run per inning, refer to Rule 46.

 51, Scoring Plate